 In some cases, the other parents accept their responsibility graciously and everyone remains friendly.
 Unless the situation is easily and quickly resolved among the adults involved, however, you will need a savvy personal injury attorney to handle your case.
 At Compass Law Group in California, we have a national reputation for excellent negotiation and litigation skills.
 Even more important, we have an impressive history of successful outcomes and we never charge you any attorneys’ fees until we win you damages.

-How Premises Liability Is Legally Determined
+How Premises Liability Is Determined When A Child is Hurt at a Friend’s House

 When your child is on a playdate, her legal status is that of a licensee, invited to the other person’s home as a social guest.
 According to California law, the owners of the home have a responsibility to ensure that their home is reasonably safe and that your child, as well as their own, will be offered age-appropriate supervision and care.